erikradio/erikradio.github.io/works.md

 ### conference presentations

+Palmer, R., Travis, B., Kim, B., and Radio, E. "Open versus Proprietary in Software and Systems."
+Panel at the annual Niso Plus Conference.

 Radio, E. (2020).
 "Applying Minimal Computing to Ontology Design."
 Presentation at the annual LD4 Conference on Linked Data in Libraries. [recording](https://t.co/TrO8yRWDek?amp=1), [essay](https://go-dh.github.io/mincomp/thoughts/2020/07/21/minimal-ontology/)

 Bernier, S., Nadav-Manes, B., Palmer, R., and Radio, E. (2020).
 "The Need for Greater Interoperability: As User Expectations Evolve, So Should the Library Software They Use."
 Presentation at the annual ER & L Conference, Austin, TX.